Git Ops Workshop

 Change replicas using DevOps

-Try deleting the cat-app in the ArgoCD web ui and see what happens
+Try deleting the cat-app in the ArgoCD web ui and see what happens, Argo cd notices that the cat-app is missing and will automatically recreate everything defined by code.

 Edit cat-app.Deployment.yaml and change the replicas